valyli/client.tob.true.ly/research/UnityWebGLRender.md

 > Note:
 >    * Meshes are black on Vivo x70pro in WebGL 1.0.
 And slow in WebGL 2.0
 >    * Test on Xiaomi 11 again.
 And HIGH >= LOW + 40%, all above 100 FPS.
+>    * Sometimes, it could hit 60 fps on iOS in WebGL2.0 in Safari.
+And not stable.
+Sometimes just 15 fps.

 * Unity